Juan-Jones/blogsphere/content/blog/crowdfunding-guide.md

 ## Top 3 Crowdfunding Sites

 When it comes to crowdfunding, choosing the right platform is key to maximizing visibility, engagement, and fundraising success.
-Here are some of the top crowdfunding sites tailored to home-based income opportunities:
+Here are some of the top crowdfunding sites tailored to [opportunities to make money online](/blog/ways-to-make-money-online):

 Kickstarter: As one of the pioneering platforms in reward-based crowdfunding, [Kickstarter.com]{:rel="nofollow"} has facilitated the launch of thousands of creative projects, ranging from art and design to technology and gaming.
 With its all-or-nothing funding model, Kickstarter empowers creators to set fundraising goals and rally support from backers worldwide.